nishatdhillon/kafkaexplorer/README.md

 ## Requirements (config.yaml)

+1. OpenJDK 15+

-A config file with all the connection information to your kafka clusters must exist here:
+2. A config file with all the connection information to your kafka clusters must exist here:

 | OS  | location  |
 | --- | --- |